wellcomecollection/visual-material/metadata-framework/metadata-elements/unique-id-number.md

 A **unique number** must be allocated to every object to enable identification of an object or group of objects.
 The number must be attached to the object or it’s container.

-The catalogue should record all previous numbers associated with the object or group of objects.

 ## Current identification numbers in Wellcome Collection